sephib/RAG_Ollama_Mac/README.md

-# RAG_Ollama_Deepseek_Streamlit
+# RAG_Ollama_Deepseek_Streamlit_Mac
- Local RAG Chatbot leveraging deepseek R1
+ Local RAG Chatbot leveraging deepseek R1 to run on Mac Based on this repo by pruthvirajcyn https://github.com/pruthvirajcyn/RAG_Ollama_Deepseek_Streamlit; https://medium.com/@pruthvirajc/implementing-a-local-rag-chat-bot-with-ollama-streamlit-and-deepseek-r1-a-practical-guide-46b1903f011f

+ I use this repo for my local RAG, I will update to latest requirements and try out different models.
+ As of today, 20250717, I am going to try nomic v2 embeddings and gemma3n.

- To run the application use the following command: streamlit run UI.py
+ To run the application use the following command: streamlit run ./src/UI.py

 # Local RAG Chatbot with Ollama, Streamlit, and DeepSeek-R1